nlagdhir/laravel-cms/readme.md

 It's simple CMS project.
 I have worked in this project while I have started learning laravel.
 I learn step by step and implement in this project.

-I am uploading this project in public becuase it will help someone who want to star in laravel.
+I am uploading this project in public becuase it will help someone who want to start in laravel.

 I have not added seed file in this project for demo data.
 I have uploaded database.sql file with this project. you just need to upload database file after done migration in your local project.